Greece's NBG gets shareholder approval to sell insurance unit

-LONDON, June 30 Britain's markets watchdog said it will review how insurers are treating customers that have bought "with-profits" policies that contain guaranteed returns.

-ATHENS, June 30 National Bank of Greece shareholders on Friday approved the sale of a majority stake of its insurance subsidiary to Anglo-Dutch consortium Calamos-EXIN.
+ATHENS, June 30 (Reuters) - National Bank of Greece shareholders on Friday approved the sale of a majority stake of its insurance subsidiary to Anglo-Dutch consortium Calamos-EXIN.

 EXIN is buying 75 percent of the division for 718 million euros.
 The sale is part of a strategy of National Bank to focus on core banking activities under a restructuring plan approved by the European Commission.